regebro/xmldiff2/README.txt

 See README.rst for general information
-See CONTRIBUTING.rst for development information
 See LICENSE.txt for Licensing information.
+See docs/source/contributing.rst for development information